skills/introduction-to-git/.github/steps/5-step.md

 1. Merge the new feature.

+   > 🪧 **Note:** For learning, we use the "not fast forward" option so the branch stays visible in the history.
+It will make our next history more interesting to explore.

    ```bash
    git merge --no-ff fix-incomplete-high-score -m "Fix high score tracker"
    ```

    <img width="500px" src="https://github.com/user-attachments/assets/6ee45d40-e25c-4c03-907c-063d57273a7e"/>

-   For learning, we use the "not fast forward" option so the branch stays visible in the history.
-It will make our next history more interesting to explore.

 1. Let's look at the history graph again.
 Notice the parallel branch that is now merged.